TambourineDev/frontend_test/README.md

 - HTML should be semantic (accessibility knowledge).
 - Animations should be present.
 - If a form is avalable, please require all fields and prevent reloading page when submitting form.
-- If slider is available you are free to use any library / create you own.
-Please make sure animations are smooth.
+- If an slider is available you are free to use any library / create you own.
-- Be carefull with the details -> fonts, padding.
+- If menu is available please add a scroll animation to the footer.
+- Details are important for us!!!
 ```

 ## Fonts

 ```
-- Lato: different weights from google fonts
+- Lato: from google fonts (multiple wieghts)
-- Attached Avenir
+- Avenir: available in files
 ```